-In the work environment, flexibility means affording employees the opportunity to make their own choices as to when, where, and how they engage in work-related projects and tasks.
-The term flexibility in the workplace is often thrown in along with independence, work-life balance, friendly culture, and casual environment.
-Yet, flexibility is often on the debate table for employers.
+In the corporates, workplace flexibility means affording employees the opportunity to make their own choices as to when, where, and how they engage in work-related projects and tasks.
+The term 'workplace flexibility' is often thrown in along with 'independence', 'work-life balance', 'friendly culture', and 'casual environment'.
+Yet, flexibility is often on the debating table for employers.
 Many companies question their ability to implement a flexible work style and simultaneously maintain high productivity and performance levels.
-Flexibility and high productivity seem to be contradictory terms at face value, which is why many employers are hesitant to change the work style or environment in any way, mind you to become less strict or rigid with procedures and protocol.
+Flexibility in the workplace and high productivity seem to be contradictory terms at face value, which is why many employers are hesitant to change the work style or environment in any way that hampers the strictness or rigidity of procedures and protocol.

 Working somewhere between 10-30 hours a week creates flexibility.
 An organization that is having trouble finding an employee to fill in a vacancy might consider hiring two part-time employees that split and share duties of one full time position.
 At the same time, many employees may highly benefit from part-time employment, especially those who are still in university, working mothers, or those pursuing their passion and practicing their hobbies on the side.
 Giving the option of a part-time job benefits your organization in having the potential of these employees who are highly talented but are also specifically searching for that work schedule.